 The Tasmanian Land Conservancy (TLC) protects important natural areas as permanent reserves and aims to demonstrate excellence in reserve management for biodiversity conservation.
-To achieve this aim, the TLC has adopted an adaptive management framework - the Open Standards for the Practice of Conservation.
-The framework comprises 5 key steps - planning, implementing, monitoring, reporting, review/adaptation and communication.
+The TLC has adopted an adaptive management framework - the Open Standards for the Practice of Conservation which comprises 5 key steps - planning, implementing, monitoring, reporting, review/adaptation and communication.

 The Big Punchbowl Reserve was acquired by the TLC in 2015 and protects 244 hectares of ephemeral wetlands, coastal forest and saltmarsh at Freycinet Peninsula on the east coast of Tasmania.
 The Reserve adjoins Moulting Lagoon, which is a Ramsar listed wetland.
 The management of the Reserve is guided by The Big Punchbowl Reserve Management Plan.
 The plan is implemented by TLC staff through an Annual Work Plan and Monitoring Plan.
-Details of ecological monitoring methods can be found in TLC's Ecological Monitoring Procedures Manual.
+Details of ecological monitoring methods can be found in TLC's Ecological Monitoring Procedures Manual on www.tasland.org.au.

-This report describes progress made towards delivery of the management plan in 2015-16, and is divided into three sections:
+This report describes progress made towards delivery of the management plan in 2016-17, and is divided into three sections: